COVID-19 Regulations and Resources

 Restaurants are to adhere to the following guidelines:

-- No indoor dining or bar service
+- Indoor dining or bar service is suspended

 - All outdoor dining closes at 11 PM